-How to practically customize your World of Warcraft user interface
+Customise your World of Warcraft user interface [TIPS & TRICKS]

-Few useful tips for customizing your WoW user interface to useful form
+Useful tips for customising your WoW user interface on Windows 10

 Reduce the number of bars.
 Use static or modifier paging instead:

 - Get OPie to reduce more stuff off your bars (professions, mounts, raid marking, etc)

 - Set bars to hide until mouse-over, or hide in combat if you don’t like OPie.

 - Consolidate your action bars.
 Use something like TellMeWhen or Watcher to manage rotations/CDs.